harsh-thite/JarvisAI/README.md

-# JarvisAI - Your AI-Powered Desktop Assistant
+# IntraAI - Your AI-Powered Desktop Assistant

-Welcome to JarvisAI, an advanced AI desktop assistant seamlessly integrated with Cohere AI.
-Designed to enhance your productivity, JarvisAI automates tasks, manages schedules, and provides intelligent recommendations through an intuitive and user-friendly interface.
+Welcome to IntraAI, an advanced AI desktop assistant seamlessly integrated with Cohere AI.
+Designed to enhance your productivity, IntraAI automates tasks, manages schedules, and provides intelligent recommendations through an intuitive and user-friendly interface.
 With features like smart scheduling, task automation, natural language processing, and information retrieval, JarvisAI is your go-to assistant for managing daily activities.
-Leveraging Cohere AI's sophisticated NLP capabilities, JarvisAI understands and responds to your natural language commands, making interactions smooth and effective.
+Leveraging Cohere AI's sophisticated NLP capabilities, IntraAI understands and responds to your natural language commands, making interactions smooth and effective.

 ## Features